bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 }
 ```

-## Setting-Up Quick & Gateways
+## Quick

 We are ready to process and query our data.
+In case you don't have a running Quick instance, you can refer to the [getting started guide](http://www.cp.jku.at/datasets/LFM-1b/).

-We start by setting up our Quick instance.
+#### Gateway
 First, we initialize the Quick CLI, which requires a base URL and an API-Key.

 ```shell